Skip to main content

 • National Priority Area 3: Training and technical assistance for private well owners to help improve water quality

-Detailed lists of eligible activities under each priority area are provided in the application instructions.
+Detailed information on eligible activities under each priority area is provided in the application instructions.

 Eligibility